 Just recently in 2015, Wendy released (through her own record label Barking Bear) a new album, Billie and Me.
 An intimate and introspective translation of some classic and not so classic Billie Holiday songs, an iconic woman whose soul and music has been long admired.
 Recorded alongside Wendy’s band members, Brendan St Ledger on piano and Greg Royal, standup bass.

-Wendy resides on her 10 acre property just north of Coffs Harbour, in the hinterland of the Northern Beaches, with her beloved border collie Bear.
+Wendy resides on her 10 acre property just north of Coffs Harbour, in the hinterland of the Northern Beaches.